Administrative Rules and Policies

 Health Insurance

-Lewis & Clark requires that all degree seeking and visiting Law students have medical insurance coverage comparable to that offered through the school’s comprehensive Student Health Insurance Plan.
+Lewis & Clark requires that all degree seeking and visiting Law students have medical insurance coverage comparable to that offered through the school’s comprehensive Student Health Insurance Plan with the exception of students enrolled exclusively in distance learning courses.
 Students are afforded one opportunity in each academic year to waive the school’s coverage.
 The premium for the school’s insurance is charged in two equal installments, one in fall semester and one in spring semester.
 Spring insurance coverage continues through the summer.
 If students do not submit an annual health insurance waiver, they will be automatically enrolled in the Student Sponsored Health Insurance Plan.

 Please visit the Student Health Insurance page for details regarding Lewis & Clark’s Student Health Insurance requirement and waiver deadline.